 14 Combined Loads

-In this chapter, we will use of all of the previously discussed concepts to determine the total normal stress and the total shear stress for a body subjected to various types of loading simultaneously.
+This chapter uses all the previously discussed concepts to determine the total normal stress and the total shear stress for a body subjected to various types of loading simultaneously.
 Axial forces (Chapter 5), bending moments (Chapter 9), and pressure (Chapter 13) may be applied in various combinations to give total normal stress.
 Transverse loads (Chapter 10) in multiple directions and torsion (Chapter 6) can combine to give total shear stress.

-As part of understanding which loads lead to which types of stresses and in which directions, it will be important to have a good understanding of coordinate axes.
-In particular, we will want to be able to distinguish between the longitudinal axis and the cross-sectional axes.
-This can change from body to body as different coordinate axes are used, but it can also change within an individual body based on changes in geometry.
-In Section 14.1, we will review how to distinguish between the coordinate axes as well as define generic terms that will allow us to express equations in a more generalized manner.
+Understanding which loads lead to which types of stresses and in which directions requires having a good grasp of coordinate axes.
+In particular being able to distinguish between the longitudinal axis and the cross-sectional axes is important.
+This can change from body to body as different coordinate axes are used, but it can also change within an individual body according to changes in geometry.
+Section 14.1 reviews how to distinguish between the coordinate axes as well as defines generic terms that will allow us to express equations in a more generalized manner.

-In Section 14.2, the various sources of normal stress are reviewed and expanded on.
-They will be re-framed in terms of the general axes discussed in @sect-14.1 so as to clarify which other normal stresses they may combine with.
-In Section 14.2.1 we will revisit bending stress to express the unsymmetric bending stress equation in terms of general cross-sectional axes.
-In Section 14.2.3, eccentric loading, which is a specific instance of combined normal stress in which normal forces result in bending, will be considered.
+Section 14.2 reviews and expands on the various sources of normal stress.
+These normal stresses will be reframed in terms of the general axes discussed in @sect-14.1 so as to clarify which other normal stresses they may combine with.
+Section 14.2.1 revisits bending stress to express the unsymmetric bending stress equation in terms of general cross-sectional axes.
+Section 14.2.3 considers eccentric loading, which is a specific instance of combined normal stress in which normal forces result in bending.

-In Section 14.3, we will focus on combining the various sources of shear stress to determine the total shear stress.
-To expand on the concepts discussed and used in Chapter 6 and Chapter 10, we will perform calculations based on both possible transverse loading directions as well as torsion.
-As in Section 14.2, this will be done with a general set of coordinate axes.
+Section 14.3 focuses on combining the various sources of shear stress to determine the total shear stress.
+To expand on the concepts discussed and used in Chapter 6 and Chapter 10, here we perform calculations based on both possible transverse loading directions as well as torsion.
+As in Section 14.2, this is accomplished using a general set of coordinate axes.

-In Section 14.4, we will further expand the above cases to situations in which all combinations of loading are possible and the general stress state is determined.
+Section 14.4 further expands the above cases to situations in which all combinations of loading are possible and the general stress state is determined.

-Note that the determination of internal reactions for the general problems presented in this chapter will require the use of 3D equilibrium equations, particularly for determining bending moments and torsion.
-You may find it helpful to review Section 1.4 to understand these calculations.
+Note that determining internal reactions for the general problems presented in this chapter requires the use of 3D equilibrium equations, particularly for determining bending moments and torsion.
+You may thus find it helpful to review Section 1.4 to understand these calculations.

 14.1 Coordinate Axes and Directions